Dr. Herman-Dunn’s Therapeutic Orientation

 About Dr. Herman-Dunn

-I am a licensed psychologist currently affiliated with the University of Washington (since 1994) with my own private practice in the heart of West Seattle since 1996.
+I am a licensed psychologist currently affiliated with the University of Washington (since 1994) as an Associate Clinical Professor and I have my own private practice in the heart of West Seattle since 1996.
 Though a Northwest native, my undergraduate and graduate education took me to California (UC Santa Barbara, BA Psychology), Ohio (Ohio State University, MA Psychology) and Florida (U Florida, Ph.D.
 Counseling Psychology with a minor in Health and Sport Psychology).
 Internship brought me to Seattle and the good fortune to work with internationally renowned psychologists on major National Institute of Mental Health studies: two for women with suicidal behaviors and drug addiction (Marsha Linehan, Ph.D.) and one for treating depression (Neil Jacobson, Ph.D).
-The latter study cemented Behavioral Activation as a go-to treatment and ultimately resulted in my co-authoring “Behavioral Activation: A clinician’s guide” (Martell, Dimidjian & Herman-Dunn, 2010), a text commonly used to train clinicians world-wide (translation into 7 languages).
+The latter study cemented Behavioral Activation as a go-to treatment and ultimately resulted in my co-authoring “Behavioral Activation: A clinician’s guide”, now in it's second edition (Martell, Dimidjian & Herman-Dunn, 2021).
+Our text is commonly used to train clinicians world-wide (translation into 7 languages).
 In addition to my practice, I provide supervision to University of Washington Clinical Psychology students, and consultation to mental health professionals seeking skills-enhancement and support for their work.
-I conduct seminars and trainings in Dialectical Behavior Therapy and Behavioral Activation in the US and Canada and have been a consultant on research studies at Oxford University, Northwestern, and University of Colorado.
+I have conducted seminars and trainings in Dialectical Behavior Therapy and Behavioral Activation in the US and Canada and have been a consultant on research studies at Oxford University, Northwestern, and University of Colorado.
 My professional affiliations include the American Psychological Association (APA), Association for Behavioral and Cognitive Therapies (ABCT), the National Register for Healthcare Providers in Psychology, and the Washington State Psychological Association (WSPA).